About the Club

 The University of Warwick Archery Club is an informal club providing a friendly atmosphere for its members to meet, socialise and shoot together.
 We are an Archery GB affiliated club, part of the County of Warwickshire Archery Association and the West Midlands Archery Society.
 We participate in BUCS events and also the student run regional BUTTS league, along with various external competitions.
 We also have a number of members who choose not to compete and simply shoot for their own enjoyment!

 We cater for all levels of experience, including beginners.
 (See details below for how you can get involved!)
-We provide coaching, a bow, arrows and all other equipment once you join the club.
+We provide coaching, a bow, arrows and all other equipment once you join the club for those new to the sport.
 We also cater for experienced archers, and have enjoyed success at county, regional and national level competitions.
 After practice we have regular trips to the pub together, as well as a variety of other socials including fortnightly circling at the union and other non drinking socials.

-The quickest and easiest way to join is to turn up at the sports fair in Welcome Week and find our stand.
+The quickest and easiest way to join is to turn up at the sports fair in Welcome Week and find our stand, where you will be able to speak to current members.
 You can also join us if you turn up to one of our sessions and find an exec member, who will be wearing an archery club t-shirt.

 How Do I Join?